chinmay4382/Bag-of-Words-Meets-Bags-of-Popcorn/Code/README.md

 ### Prediction

 To predict the output of test data we use use the above built classifier on test data i.e testData.tsv.
-Here we only call "transform", not "fit_transform" as we did for the training set.
-In machine learning, you shouldn't use the test set to fit your model, otherwise you run the risk of overfitting.
+Here only "transform", is called not "fit_transform" as did for the training set.
+In machine learning, if fit command is used on test data then there is risk of overfitting.

+Overfitting is a process in which the model tends to memorise the train data and hence fail in predicting unseen data that results in failure of model built.